Clear Penetrating Epoxy Sealer

 Are there alternative ways you can treat bad wood using cheaper epoxy resins?
 The answer is no, not if you want to do it right.
 All standard epoxy resins (including WEST) are petroleum based.
 They cure hard and brittle.
 WEST and others suggest that you can thin their resins using such things as acetone, MEK, toluene, or alcohol for greater penetration.
 This is true, but are you a chemist to mix the right thinners in the right proportions to carry resin through bad wood and into good wood?
 And when whatever you put in there evaporates, you’re still left with a hard resin.
 It’s like putting rocks in your wood.
 Why bother?
 We’ve done it all for you with a tested, tough, flexible wood derived resin product.
 You mix it 1:1, stir vigorously, and apply.
 It’s that simple.

 Minwax makes a wood hardener which is acrylic-based.
 This is not epoxy, is not nearly as strong, its long-term endurance is questionable, and in our experience its penetration is spotty.
 The solvents tend to leave the acrylic hardener behind, and it doesn’t penetrate as well as CPES™.
 We do not recommend it.

 NOTE: Use disposable natural-bristle brushes (Foam brushes melt).
-For an excellent syringe, order Dr. Rot’s CPES Injection Kit which also includes everything you’ll need for the injection method.
-Spray bottles w/funnels are also available.
+For an excellent syringe, order Dr. Rot’s Penetrating Injection Kit which also includes everything you’ll need for the injection method.
+A spray bottle with funnel is also available.